Chapter 103 BWV 201 Geschwinde, ihr wirbelnden Winde

 There are two principle images embedded within the music, the first being the depiction of the winds through the interplay of the triplet motives.
 These are shared between strings, flutes and continuo in the first instance and latterly oboes and first trumpet.
 The choral writing is almost entirely homophonic, not entirely surprising when one considers the complexity of the instrumental parts.
 This is turned to great advantage in the middle section where the overlapping echo effects between voices and combined wind and strings effectively depict the second of the textual images, pleasing reverberations.

-This movement shows Bach at his most commanding and inventive, a joyous musical portrait of pleasant zephyrs and lively characters.
+This movement shows Bach at his most commanding and inventive, a joyous musical portrait of pleasant, but persistent, zephyrs and lively characters.

 Picander gave Bach many opportunities to exploit images such as the pipes, chorus of nymphs and dancing deer but he declines them all.
 It seems that his main preoccupation in the recitatives of this work is to establish the characters and to ensure that the words are heard, rather than overlaying them with a veneer of musical pictures.
 In this way Bach is demonstrating a mature sense of contemporary operatic drama for which he is not always given credit.